DeeEmm/sparkduino/README.md

 Project Goals
 =============

-The main goal of the project is to maintain an up-to-date ignition-only version of the Speeduino code so that those of use who run ignition-only systems can use a simplified and more relevent version of Tuner Studio.
+The main goal of the project is to maintain an up-to-date ignition-only version of the Speeduino code so that those of us who run ignition-only systems can use a simplified and more relevent version of Tuner Studio.

 Additional features may also be integrated into the software